WaterCoFire/PacMaze/README.md

 PacMaze is developed using Unity.
 (Unity Editor version: 2022.3.55f1c1)

 This repository is a complete Unity project.
-If your Windows PC has the correct version of Unity Editor installed, you should be able to open the project locally.
+If your PC has the correct version of Unity Editor installed, you should be able to open the project locally.

 Made by WaterCoFire with love :)